How To Choose the Right Vanilla

 - Imitation Vanilla Substitutes - Use 1 Tbsp. of vanilla extract for every 2 Tbsp. of imitation vanilla

 5. Vanilla Powder

 Vanilla powder is made from dried, ground vanilla beans.
 The pure form of vanilla powder contains no fillers and should be light brown to dark brown in color.
 If the vanilla powder is white, it contains sugar or maltodextrin and has different uses.
-For rich, concentrated vanilla flavor, look for the pure vanilla powder.
+For rich, concentrated vanilla flavor, look for pure vanilla powder.

 Because vanilla powder contains no liquids, it can be added to buttercreams or batters without watering down the recipe.
 It also has an intense flavor that doesn’t degrade or burn off at high temperatures.
 The downside of vanilla powder?
 It’s just as expensive as vanilla beans.

 - Vanilla Powder Form - Dry, brown powder